omnimose/etcd/raft/codeReading/raftCodeReading.md

 }
 ```

 The leader's heartbeatTimeout should be smaller than the follower's electionTimeout, in the raft example application, their values are from Config.HeartbeatTick and Config.ElectionTick respectively.
-Since ticker fires every 100 milliseconds, it means that the leader sends heart msgs to the follower every 100 milliseconds, and if a follower does not hear from a leader in about 1 seconds, it may start a new election:
+Since ticker fires every 100 milliseconds, it means that the leader sends heart msgs to the follower every 100 milliseconds, and if a follower does not hear from a leader in more than 1 seconds, it may start a new election (to be accurate, iff electionElapsed is greater than or equal to the randomized election timeout in [electiontimeout, 2 * electiontimeout - 1], see function raft.resetRandomizedElectionTimeout and raft.pastElectionTimeout for details):

 ```go
 c := &raft.Config{